Ta’Kaiya Blaney

 — Ta'Kaiya Blaney

-From Idle No More to the United Nations, and Standing Rock to the Indigenous Climate Action’s Youth Delegation, Ta’Kaiya has performed and spoken at grassroots Indigenous gatherings, rallies, and International conferences and forums across the globe.
+From the Salish Sea to the United Nations, Ta’Kaiya has engaged in performances and speeches at grassroots Indigenous gatherings, rallies, and international conferences and forums throughout the world.

 UNITED NATIONS CLIMATE CHANGE COFERENCE COP26